Cases

 Context

 The National Bank of Canada faced challenges with inconsistent design and user experience across its platforms.
 Different agencies and VPs had varying interpretations of the bank's design and branding guidelines, leading to a fragmented user experience.
-My goal was to create a cohesive design language and system that would standardize the user experience across all digital touchpoints.

 Initial Steps